 - We cannot accept any piece of writing that exceeds 2,000 words

 - Your submission must not have been published on any other writing platform, aside from personal blogs and websites.
 If your submission has been previously published on your personal blog, please provide us with a link to the post.

-- There’s no limit on how many times you can submit to DD, however, we cannot accept more than two pieces per writer, per month.
+- There’s no limit on how many times you can submit to DD, however, we cannot accept more than one piece per writer per month.
 The exception to this rule is a collection of poems, which we may be able to combine into one post.

-What’s most important to us is the chance to read your work, so if you’re unsure of where your submission fits, or if it’s right for DD, please do send it in – we’d love to hear from you.
+What’s most important to us is the chance to read your work, so if you’re unsure if it’s right for DD, please do send it in – we’d love to hear from you.

 Terms of Service for Dear Damsels

 Unless stated, www.deardamsels.com (in this terms of service referred to as Dear Damsels) and/or its licensors and contributors own the intellectual property rights for content published on this website and materials used on Dear Damsels.
 All these intellectual property rights are reserved.

 You must not use Dear Damsels in any way that causes, or may cause damage to the website or its contributors and readers, or in any way which is unlawful, illegal, fraudulent or harmful, or in connection with any unlawful, illegal, fraudulent or harmful purpose or activity.

 In these terms of service, ‘your content’ means material that you submit to this website.

-You grant Dear Damsels a worldwide, irrevocable, non-exclusive, royalty free license to use, reproduce, adapt, publish and distribute your content in any existing or future media.
+You grant Dear Damsels a worldwide, irrevocable, non-exclusive, royalty free license to use, reproduce, publish and distribute your content in any existing or future media.
 Dear Damsels reserves the right to edit or remove any material submitted to this website, or stored on its servers, hosted and published on this website.